Tutor Handbook

 • Attending the CRLA Certification Training: We are a nationally certified Learning Center.
 As part of this process, all tutors must complete a certain amount of training, tutoring hours, and evaluations.
 This includes four hours of paid online training and six hours of paid interactive in-seat training.

 • Attending paid subject-specific training meetings (1 hour/week).
 These meetings are usually scheduled for one afternoon/evening each.
 Each weekly training meeting prepares tutors for the topics and types of questions that they are likely to see from tutees in the coming weeks.
+These meetings vary by subject area, so keep an eye out for emails from the coordinators regarding additional training.

 Hiring Process: